MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-usd/left-control-panel.md

 [!INCLUDE[cc-use-with-omnichannel](../../../includes/cc-use-with-omnichannel.md)]

-The communication panel displays messages that you and your customer exchange during your conversation.<!--note from editor: I'm not sure what the significance is of the statement "The communication panel can host different channels".
-If these other channels aren't relevant to this topic, I suggest just focusing on conversations here.--> In the communication panel, you can:
+The communication panel displays messages that you and your customer exchange during your conversation.In the communication panel, you can:

 - Send quick replies.
 - Search for and share knowledge articles with the customer with whom you're interacting.